KLFitter/KLFitter/doc/WhatIsKLF.md

 `LikelihoodTopDilepton::DefineHistograms()`.

-The best permutation option is the one set as default, analogously to `LikelihoodTopLeptonJets`: the jet permutation with the highest event probability value is chosen.
-However another option can be enabled, the sum-log-likelihood option, which performs the sum of the two jet permutations inside the function `LikelihoodTopDilepton::LogLikelihood(const std::vector & parameters)`, being similar to the original neutrino-weighting method.
+The best permutation option is the one set as default, analogously to `LikelihoodTopLeptonJets`, i.e. the jet permutation with the highest event probability value is chosen.
+However another option can be enabled, the sum-log-likelihood option, which performs the sum of the two jet permutations inside the function `LikelihoodTopDilepton::LogLikelihood(const std::vector& parameters)`, being similar to the original neutrino-weighting method.
 The latter option can be enabled adding the following line in your user's main code:
 `myLikelihood -> SetDoSumLogLik(true)`.